thibaut-dst/CSV-Based-Algorithmic-Trading-Backtester/performance.md

 ## Performance Interpretation

 ### Overall Assessment
-The portfolio experienced a **negative return of -0.99%**, indicating losses during the backtest period.
-The Sharpe ratio of -2.677 suggests **poor risk-adjusted performance**.
+The portfolio experienced a **negative return of -28.18%**, indicating losses during the backtest period.
+The Sharpe ratio of -0.405 suggests **poor risk-adjusted performance**.

 ### Risk Profile
-The strategy experienced a maximum drawdown of **3.28%**, representing the largest peak-to-trough decline.
-This is considered a **low-risk** drawdown level.
+The strategy experienced a maximum drawdown of **51.57%**, representing the largest peak-to-trough decline.
+This is a **high-risk** drawdown that may require strategy refinement.

 ### Trading Effectiveness
 - **Win Rate:** 48.1% of trading periods were profitable
-- **Execution Quality:** 100.0% order success rate
+- **Execution Quality:** 69.7% order success rate
 - **Strategy Diversity:** 1 different strategies deployed

 ### Strategy Analysis
-- **Top Performer:** RandomBuyAndSellStrategy_AAPL with -0.19% return
+- **Top Performer:** RandomBuyAndSellStrategy_AAPL with -30.97% return
-- **Underperformer:** RandomBuyAndSellStrategy_AAPL with -0.19% return
+- **Underperformer:** RandomBuyAndSellStrategy_AAPL with -30.97% return
 - **Portfolio Effect:** Diversification across strategies did not prevent overall losses

 ---